fw1121/ncbi_taxonomy/README.rst

  * ETE (ete.cgenomics.org)
  * sqlite3

- * Fuzzy search for name translation requires python 2.7 or pysqlite2 compiled with load_extension capabilities.
+ * Fuzzy search for name translation requires:

+   python 2.7 or pysqlite2 compiled with load_extension capabilities.
-   For instance, download pysqlite2, comment the following line in setup.cfg:
+   For instance, download pysqlite2 from PyPi, comment the following line in setup.cfg:

       define=SQLITE_OMIT_LOAD_EXTENSION

-   and run "sudo python setup.py install"
+   and run "sudo python setup.py install".

+   Also, the sqlite3 extension "levenshtein.sqlext" should be present, so you will need to compile the SQLite extension included in this package.

+   $ cd SQLite-Levenshtein
+   $ make

 Usage:
 *********